CSC207-2022F-UofT/course-project-macrosoft/README.md

 - The restaurant homepage consists of the following 3 different tabs:
 - Order History: Restaurant owners will be able to view the orders received and change the status of the order from this page.
 Status includes received, preparing, ready for picked up, picked up, order completed, and cancelled.
 Food items, quantity, total revenue can be seen if "view details" is clicked.
+After making any modification, clicking the "Refresh" button will display the changed contents.
+“Show current orders” filters out ourders that are completed or cancelled, and displays only orders that are qurrently in the queue.
+- ***When an user placed an order to the current restaurant, there will be a pop up message "You have a new order".***
 - Menu: The current menu of this restaurant.
 It also supports editing the menu by add, delete items, or modify the information of existing food items.
 Add and Edit will be done in seperate screen.
+Similar to becore, "Refresh" will display changes to the menu, but deleting food does not require manual refresh.
 - Profile: Shows the account information.
 Restaurant owners can modify all informations on this page, including the password, and logout of the acount.
-- ***When an user placed an order to the current restaurant, there will be a pop up message "You have a new order".***
+- ***When multiple screens are opened, logging out the account will close all windows simotaneously.***

 - The user homepage consists of the following 4 different tabs:

 <img width="500" alt="Screen Shot 2022-12-08 at 12 54 44 AM" src="https://user-images.githubusercontent.com/94703030/206368818-025630a3-7505-40f6-b3c1-43e10285fd0d.png"><img width="500" alt="Screen Shot 2022-12-08 at 12 56 02 AM" src="https://user-images.githubusercontent.com/94703030/206368853-0383eea9-b0e7-41af-b2cd-bfdc301303df.png"><img width="500" alt="Screen Shot 2022-12-08 at 12 56 19 AM" src="https://user-images.githubusercontent.com/94703030/206368930-ed824532-8d43-433e-8a94-ab2265fa9cc7.png"><img width="500" alt="Screen Shot 2022-12-08 at 12 56 25 AM" src="https://user-images.githubusercontent.com/94703030/206368944-71edf289-6a6a-4ae6-b956-839f127dedda.png">

 - Restaurants: Displays all restaurant in the platform.
-The search bar allows fuzzy search of keywords.
-By clicking in "Details", there will be a separate window of the restaurant's menu, from there the user can add items to the cart.
+The search bar allows fuzzy search of keywords, thus the search result contains all "close" match of the key word, ratehr than "exact match".
+By clicking in "Details", there will be a separate window that contains the restaurant's menu, from there the user can add items to the cart, with their desired quantity.
 - Shopoing Cart: Displays items that has been added to the cart, checking out will place the order.
+The shopping cart is initially emptu, after adding items and refreshing the page, it will shows the current restaurant, and items in the cart.
+Users can also modify the cart by removing unwanted items.
+It is worth mentioning that the shopping cart will be cleared if you enter a differnt restaurant and add items from that restaurant to the cart, this is made to avoid place an order that contains food from different restaurants.
 - Order History: All orders that the current user has placed.
-User can make review to past orders and view the details(items, total price and etc.)
+After placing an order from the cart page, the order will be added to here.
+Similar to the restaurant homepage order historm, "Show current order" filters out orders that have been completed or cancelled, leaving only orders in queue.
+User can make reviews to past orders and view the details of each individual order(items, total price and etc.)
 - Profile: Acount information of the current user.
-Can modify the acount info and password, as well as log out.
+Can modify the acount info and password, as well as log out, same as restaurant homepage.

 ## 🍔Database
-In this project, we used MongoDB as our database, which is a document-oriented NoSQL database.
+In this project, we used MongoDB as our database, which is a online document-oriented NoSQL database.
 We created 6 different collections to store our data:
 <img align="right" width="600" alt="Screenshot 2022-11-22 at 12 39 14 AM" src="https://user-images.githubusercontent.com/94703030/203233617-86a474e9-7007-4e2d-84bd-0f30f125e7d5.png">
 1. AuthInfo: Stores the username and password for all users(restaurant owners and customers), along with an unique user id.
 2. Menus: Stores menus and the restaurant(id) of this menu.